 Studying for the certification

-When I took the exam for the OCA certification, I already passed Introduction to algorithms and programming and Object Oriented Programming classes at school (Computer Science bachelor degree), both in Java.
-Still, I learnt a lot while studying for my certification and had to practice again and again to ensure I would pass.
-The certification makes sure that you know Java very well, not just that you’re able to program.
-You can already program (badly), even for years, and not master what’s under the covers of the Java APIs.
+However, I learnt a lot while studying for my certification and had to practice again and again to ensure I would pass.
+The certification makes sure that you know Java very well, not just that you’re able to write applications with it.

 I used the very well known “OCA: Oracle Certified Associate Java SE 8 Programmer I Study Guide: Exam 1Z0-808” book which covers all the topics of the certification, with a lot of exercises.
 They might even be a bit harder than the actual exam questions, but that’s what makes it an excellent study material.